 Only a few detailed investigations in the literature have identified primary sources of small-scale wall-pressure fluctuations $p_w$ based on DNS at low Reynolds numbers of typically $Re_\tau \lesssim \mathcal{O}(10^3)$ \citep{chang1999,anantharamu2020,yang2022,agarwal2024}.
-By examining the correlations between $p_w$ and the overlying velocity field, these works have uncovered that viscosity-dominated motions within the buffer layer contribute to small-scale $p_w$ generation.
-On the other hand, no studies have explicitly assessed large ($\delta$-scaled) $p_w$ sources in the TBL, limiting our ability to (i) model and predict pressure fluctuations \citep{luhar2014,liu2020}, and (ii) use wall-pressure as input for wall-based flow control at high $Re_{\tau}$ conditions \citep{dacome:2025a}, relevant to aircraft and submarines.
-A key reason for this is the lack of prior work at sufficiently high Reynolds numbers (\emph{i.e.}, $Re_\tau \gtrsim 4000$), where outer-scale motions begin to statistically dominate the flow dynamics over inner-scale contributions \citep{marusic2010,deshpande2025}.
-These large ($\delta$-scaled) sources are speculated to drive the growth of the $p_w$ intensity at $Re_{\tau} \gtrsim \mathcal{O}(10^4)$ \citep{klewicki2008,baars2024,deshpande2025,pirozzoli2025}.
+Some early experimental studies \citep{willmarth1963,thomas1983} also examined the correlations between $p_w$ and the overlying velocity field at low $Re_{\tau}$, uncovering the viscosity-dominated motions within the buffer layer to correlate most strongly with small-scale $p_w$.
+On the other hand, no studies have explicitly assessed turbulent flow regions most strongly correlated with outer ($\delta$- scaled) $p_w$ beneath TBLs, limiting our ability to (i) model and predict pressure fluctuations \citep{luhar2014,liu2020}, and (ii) use wall-pressure as input for wall-based flow control at high $Re_{\tau}$ conditions \citep{dacome:2025a}.
+A key reason for this is the lack of prior work at sufficiently high Reynolds numbers (\emph{i.e.}, $Re_\tau \gtrsim 4000$), where the intermediate and outer-scaled motions begin to statistically dominate the flow dynamics over inner-scale ones \citep{marusic2010,deshpande2025} and drive the growth of the wall-pressure intensity \citep{klewicki2008,baars2024,deshpande2025,pirozzoli2025}.